Gluten Free Pane Bianco

 preparation:

-Heat the olive oil in a small skillet over lowest heat.
+Heat the olive oil in a small heavy skillet over lowest heat.
 You want the oil to be warm, but not bubbling.
 I used a simmer mat to keep the temperature under control.
 Cook the garlic cloves for 1 hour uncovered, turning every 10 minutes.
 The cloves will be soft and just slightly browned.

 Remove the garlic, chop it then mash with a mortar and pestle.
 You can also use a fork or the back of a spoon.
 The oil left in the pan is delicious, be sure to reserve it for cooking!